Skip to content

 self.dot = BitstreamDotProduct(self.synapses)

-# Post-synaptic streams and scalar current
+# Post-synaptic streams; the scalar current is decoded below from

-self.post_matrix, self.current_scalar = self.dot.apply(
+self.post_matrix, _ = self.dot.apply(

 self.pre_matrix, y_min=self.y_min, y_max=self.y_max